-Spoor Bunch Franz is an innovative mid-size accounting firm located just off the shore off Old Tampa Bay in St. Petersburg, Florida.
+Spoor Bunch Franz is an innovative mid-size accounting firm located off Old Tampa Bay in St. Petersburg, Florida.
 With their multidisciplinary experience, the team works in partnership with their clients to solve complex financial issues and provide deep insight into the numbers.

 The firm serves the diverse needs of their clients and that means diverse functional areas within the organization.
 New employees, audit teams, intern classes, tax and bookkeeping all have performance management processes that fit naturally into their work.

 Jessica Espaillat, the Internal & External Relations Specialist, sat down with us to explain how the firm uses PerformYard to increase the frequency of performance feedback.

 One of the primary reasons Spoor Bunch Franz chose PerformYard is that they wanted to increase the frequency and volume of feedback.
 Jessica said “We historically did annual reviews and that’s it, but our research showed people want more frequent feedback, so that was our goal.”

 Each month, employees are encouraged to give feedback to two people.
 The feedback can go to anyone, so upward, downward and parallel feedback is all allowed.